isotopp/isotopp.github.io/_posts/2020-02-19-how-to-build-a-cycling-environment.md

 This is not a space intensive design.
 It works in many historic old towns in the Netherlands, and any design up to code in the US (or Germany) can be converted to a safer Dutch design within the same space.

-A [second video](https://www.youtube.com/watch?v=FlApbxLz6pA) demonstrates this.
+A [second video](https://www.youtube.com/watch?v=FlApbxLz6pA) ([same video in German](https://www.youtube.com/watch?v=yCzi1Q4xCTA)) demonstrates this.
 This video also reiterates the various design choices shown above, and explains them.

 ## Did you say 15 km/h?